 FOOD SERVICE

-The South Glens Falls Central Schools Food Service program provides breakfast and lunch for all students in grades K-12.
+The South Glens Falls Central Schools Food Service program will once again provides free breakfast and lunch for all students in grades UPK-12.

 Pay for your child’s meals online